A network of regenerative educators & consultants.

 1. Be a current member of the IEA

-2. Follow and abide by the IEA Constitution, Code of Ethics, Rules of Conduct, and Professional Standards
+2. Follow and abide by the IEA Constitution and the Ethical and Professional Standards, detailed in the Handbook

-3. Create a portfolio of work based on the IEA knowledge circles
+3. Create a portfolio of work based on the IEA Knowledge Circles, detailed in the IEA Accreditation Handbook.

 4. Pay the one-off application fee and, upon becoming IEA Accredited, pay the annual Accreditation fee.